Sales Presentation Best Practices – Avoid These 10 Mistakes

 1. Not identifying the relevant shift in the world.
-Presentations are no longer “pitches” with product features, but they are a conversation about how the world has changed, and why your buyer needs to do something.
+Sales presentations are no longer “pitches” with product features. instead they are a conversation about how the world has changed, and why your buyer needs to do something.
 Be sure to call out the big shift affecting your prospects, and do it right when you start, in a big, bold way.

 2. Not customizing for the prospect.
 No one wants a generic presentation.
 Each deck you build should be tailored to your buyer’s specific situation, needs and wants.
 From the content you show, to the features you highlight, to adding in your prospect’s logo, your deck should be tailored to your prospect.